Digital Transformation at Speed

 Forbes predicted the digital transformation trends that would shape 2020 and beyond:

-More organisations will realise the importance of human-centric design, leading transformation initiatives which focus less on traditional benefits like cutting costs and more on reimagining experiences for customers, employees and partners.
+- More organizations will realise the importance of human-centric design, leading transformation initiatives that focus less on traditional benefits like cutting costs and more on reimagining experiences for customers, employees and partners.